stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.15 `NewMiningJob` (Server -> Client)
 The server provides an updated mining job to the client through a standard channel.
+This MUST be the first message after the channel has been successfully opened.
+This first message will have min_ntime unset (future job).
 If the `min_ntime` field is set, the client MUST start to mine on the new job immediately after receiving this message, and use the value for the initial nTime.

 ```